vinceimbat/vinceimbat/content/thoughts/my monthly review routine.md

    - Transfer completed goals to Done.
    - If there are incomplete goals, carry them over to the current month or return them to Someday/Maybe.
    - If there are no incomplete goals, check for any remaining goals under the primary focus and choose there.
-   - If the Primary Focus list is empty or lacking at least one of five goals, review the Next list and promote goals to Primary Focus.
+   - If the Primary Focus list is empty or lacking at least one of five goals, review the Avoid at All Cost list and promote goals to Primary Focus.
    - Update timelines for chosen goals for the month.
    - Update wording/definition of goals.
    - Add new goals.